- IHC Training

 - Course InformationDownload PDF

-Treating Patients with C.A.R.E. is open to clinicians and non-clinical support staff members and supervisors with training responsibilities and aptitude.
+Treating Patients with C.A.R.E. is open to clinicians and non-clinical support staff members and supervisors with training responsibilities and aptitude, who will lead C.A.R.E. workshops.
 Workshops can accommodate 8-24 learners to ensure individualized attention and optimal small group learning.

 In addition to a focus on the content and facilitation of the Treating Patients with C.A.R.E. workshop they will teach, participants learn and practice feedback skills as they observe one another’s practice workshop presentations.
 IHC has developed a model for providing feedback that participants will practice with one another and will use when they lead workshops.

-After participation in this Treating Patients with C.A.R.E. faculty development course, learners will be able to:
+After participation in this Treating Patients with C.A.R.E. faculty course, learners will be able to:

 - Define the four key elements of the C.A.R.E. communication model for delivering impressive healthcare service (Connect, Appreciate, Respond and Empower),